govuk-one-login/ipv-core-back/README.md

 # Digital Identity IPV Core Back

-This the back-end code for the core of the Identity Proofing and Verification (IPV) system within the GDS digital identity platform, GOV.UK One Login.

 The following projects are related to the di-ipv-core-back, providing additional functionality:
 * [di-ipv-core-front](https://github.com/alphagov/di-ipv-core-front) - Front end code for the core of the Identity Proofing and Verification (IPV) system.